 How to Make Crispy Gluten-Free Fried Shrimp

 Grind the pork rinds, parmesan cheese, almond flour and smoked paprika in a food processor or chopper until well combined and finely ground.
 Add to a small bowl and set aside.
-Add the 2 eggs to a separate bowl and beat together.
+Add 2 eggs to a separate bowl and beat together.

 Heat a large nonstick skillet to medium and add in your oil.
-Once the oil is hot (test with a spec of the breading), fry your shrimp for a few minutes, flipping half way through.
+Once the oil is hot (test with a speck of the breading), fry your shrimp for a few minutes, flipping half way through.
 I use tongs to flip them by the tails, as to not disturb the breading.

-While your shrimp are frying you can mix all the ingredients for the cocktail sauce.
 If you like it very mild, you might first try using 2 teaspoons of the horseradish sauce and taste it before adding any more.

 Tips for Making the Perfect Keto Breaded Fried Shrimp